apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 Collection-valued data is perfectly legal in most SQL++ contexts, and its data is schema-less, so a query processor rarely knows exactly what to expect where and such automatic conversion is often not desirable.
-Thus, in the queries above, the use of "[0]" extracts the first (i.e., 0th) element of a list-valued query expression's result; this is needed above, even though the result is a list of one element, to "de-listify" the list and obtain the desired scalar for the comparison.
+Thus, in the queries above, the use of "[0]" extracts the first (i.e., 0th) element of an array-valued query expression's result; this is needed above, even though the result is an array of one element, to extract the only element in the singleton array and obtain the desired scalar for the comparison.

 ## <a id="Let_clauses">LET clauses</a>
 Similar to `WITH` clauses, `LET` clauses can be useful when a (complex) expression is used several times within a query, allowing it to be written once to make the query more concise.
 The next query shows an example.